Configure Service Networking

 - Open the Application Overview from your Dashboard

-- Click on the Edit service icon on the right-hand side of the App Services panel
+- Click on the Edit service icon next to the service you wish to configure.
+This will open a panel on the left-hand side of your screen.

 - Save your changes and deploy your application